SrijanBadhya/Debsoc/Running the PES Debsoc.md

 #### What wasn't implementable from the Round 3 model

-You can never accurately predict how many people
+You can never accurately predict how many people will show up to a session, who these people are, or which days they will show up, because people change their minds even after polls (and many don't vote).

-Talk about what wasn't implementable from Nikhil's model either. how making people pro-am, making people adj once, tracking if they've done all speaker positions once, didn't really come to fruition and it was more effort than it was worth.
+Because of this, it wasn't possible for us to ensure that every junior got to pro-Am.
+I Talk about what wasn't implementable from Nikhil's model either. how making people pro-am, making people adj once, tracking if they've done all speaker positions once, didn't really come to fruition and it was more effort than it was worth.